-- 5 speed.
-A diagram showing the components of Eq.
-(1) is provided in Fig. 1.
-For this method, a can be treated as a constant if the plane is flying with a constant throttle and pitch.
-The values of ψ and Y are known in this equation since they are recorded every second.
-With this information, a polynomial curve fitting can be performed to determine the values of a, v, and θ .
+With this information, a polynomial curve fitting can be performed to determine the values of a, v, and $\theta$ .
 While the fitting may be done as frequently as desired, it may not provide an accurate estimate of the wind speed and direction if the analyzed dataset is windowed too narrowly.
-Ideally, the dataset would contain a large number of data points over a wide range of ψ .
-Generally, the fitting is performed each time the plane completes a circle, providing the entire range of ψ that is needed for a representative fit of Eq.
-(1) to the data. - To illustrate the application of the curve fitting method, SMARTSonde data from a helical ascent are depicted in Fig. 2.
+Ideally, the dataset would contain a large number of data points over a wide range of $\psi$ .
+Generally, the fitting is performed each time the aircraft completes a circle, providing the entire range of $\psi$ that is needed for a representative fit of Eq.
+(1) to the data.

+To illustrate the application of the curve fitting method, SMARTSonde data from a helical ascent are depicted in Fig. 2.
 On this particular day, the prevailing winds were northerly.
-When the plane travels north, the headwind decreases the ground-relative speed.
-Conversely, the ground-relative speed of the SMARTSonde increases when flying southward.
-Each circle in the flight can be individually examined using the best curve fitting method.
+When the aircraft travels north, the headwind decreases the ground-relative speed.
+Conversely, the groundrelative speed of the SMARTSonde increases when flying southward.
+Each circle in the flight can be individually examined using the BCF.
 Equation (1) is fitted to the instantaneous ground-relative velocities.
 A sample fitting of the data from one particular circle is shown in Fig. 3.
-By applying - this fitting, the wind speed v and wind direction θ for the average height of the plane during the circle is retrieved.
-This fitting is applied to every circle during the SMART-Sonde's ascent so that a wind profile of the PBL can be constructed, as shown in Fig. 4.
+By applying this fitting, the wind speed v and wind direction $\theta$ for the average height of the aircraft during the circle is retrieved.
+This fitting is applied to every circle during the SMARTSonde's ascent so that a wind profile of the PBL can be constructed, as shown in Fig. 4.